GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/importing-a-post-from-another-wordpress-site/en.md

 # Importing a post from another WordPress site

-## When the origin server exposes a Gato GraphQL endpoint
+## When associated resources already exist

 Use Gato GraphQL on other end, then can execute this GraphQL query: